MartinBernstorff/Memium/readme.md

 # Roadmap
 * p1: simplify the prompt hierarchy
         * Have only interfaces on the top-level
+        * Is there a need for "QAWithoutDoc"?
+Is it more of a "anonymousfront", essentially a rendering method?

+* p3: rename fake objects to dummy

 * p2: infer scheduling_uuid during creation in the same way as during sync.
 Ensures they cannot drift.